nodebotanist/cloudflare-workers-workshop/instructions.md

 ### Getting a JWT from color-queue.kas.workers.dev

-first, we'll create a new route to handle getting and sending colors to the Pi.
+first, we'll create a new route to handle getting and sending colors to the queue.
 In your `handleRequest` function:

 ```javascript
 async function handleRequest(request) {